decyphertek-io/decyphertek/docs/products/azure/vaultwarden.md

 * After 5/27/26 uses podman instead of docker and requires the core user .
 * After 5/27/26 Portainer is no longer used.
 * After 5/27/26 Fedora CoreOS is used instead of FlatCar Linux
-* After 5/27/26 Caddy and Coraza Waf is used instead of nginx.
+* After 7/2/26 The new podman path is /home/core/.podman/ , ~/opt/.podman/ is not longer used.
 * Please be aware that it takes a few minutes for Vaultwarden to be up and running.

 SSH Into the server: